Popular assembly

 A popular assembly (or people's assembly) is a gathering called to address issues of importance to participants.
-Assemblies tend to be freely open to participation and operate by direct democracy.
-Some assemblies are of people from a location, some from a given workplace, industry or educational establishment others are called to address a specific issue.
+Popular assemblies tend to be freely open to participation, in contrast to elected assemblies and randomly-selected citizens' assemblies, and are a form of direct democracy.
+Some popular assemblies consist of people invited from a location, while others invite them from a workplace, industry, educational establishment or protest movement.
+Some are called to address a specific issue, while others have a wider scope.

 The term is often used to describe gatherings that address, what participants feel are, the effects of a democratic deficit in representative democratic systems.
 Sometimes assemblies are created to form an alternative power structure, other times they work with other forms of government.